bparanj/rom/sixth_chapter.md

 Car
 ```

-Let's combine these two above into one example:
+Let's combine these two above examples into one example:

 ```ruby
 class Car